eacdev/vue-boilerplate/README.md

 - [ ] Path aliases (@, ~, etc.)
 - [ ] Implement support for TailwindCSS's @apply in scoped scss.
 - [ ] Fix small bugs in the example application.
+- [ ] Implement support for customizing API address (currently hardcoded in *.client.ts files.)
+- [ ] Client/ and api/ folders should have their own .env files.

 ## Contributing
 Pull requests are welcome.
 Please open an issue to discuss.